IRVLUTD/isaac_sim_grasping/README.md

 ### Citing MulitGripperGrasp Toolkit

-Please cite DexYCB Toolkit if it helps your research:
+Please cite MulitGripperGrasp Toolkit if it helps your research:

     @misc{murrilo2024multigrippergrasp,
       title={MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands},